 3. The breeder name.
 This must match the HelpMeFind spelling and format (last name, first name) exactly.

-Each of the above must be included on the same line as plant name and each separated by a tab or vertical bar character or if you are exporting from spreadsheet or database software you can use the CSV file format.
+Each of the above must be included on the same line as clematis name and each separated by a tab or vertical bar character or if you are exporting from spreadsheet or database software you can use the CSV file format.
 The order of these fields can be of your choice as the system will prompt you asking what each of the columns contains before processing your file.